 Many students majoring in other disciplines take more advanced courses in the economics curriculum; these all have Economics 100 as a prerequisite.
-Courses designed for exploring more general interests include Money and Banking (220); Economic Development (232); Political Economy of Race, Class, and Gender (240); Radical Political Economics (250); Technology, Institutional, and Economic Growth (255); The Industrial Revolution (256); Environmental and Natural Resource Economics (260); Political Economy of Japan (280); and Political Economy of Korea (295).
+Courses designed for exploring more general interests include Money and Banking (220); Economic Development (232); Radical Political Economics (250); Technology, Institutional, and Economic Growth (255); The Industrial Revolution (256); Environmental and Natural Resource Economics (260); Political Economy of Japan (280); and Political Economy of Korea (295).